drj11/forth-pyconuk2017/script.md

-If you do an internet search for `sixtyforth`, then, depending which search engine you use, it either suggests you have mispelt an extremely short musical note or ranks someone else's fork higher.
+If you do an internet search for `sixtyforth`, then, depending which search engine you use, it either suggests you have mispelt an extremely short musical note, or ranks someone else's fork higher.
 So add my github id for now, which is drj11